 Beavers are mainly active during the night therefore, spotting them can be tricky!

-Beavers aren’t the most graceful animals and so to get back into the water after roaming the bank for food and building materials, they slide down the bank.
+Beavers aren’t the most graceful animals!
+So to get back into the water after roaming the bank for food and building materials, they slide down the bank.
 This leaves a slide mark perpendicular to the river which can be used to spot where a beaver has been active.
 Otters also use this technique therefore, it can be difficult to tell the difference.
 Otter slides are usually thinner but to really know if it is a beaver slide look out for the other signs mentioned below.

 Beavers feed on and use woody plants to help form their dens.
-This results in them leaving chewed stumps of wood which are easily recognisable due to the teeth marks left in the wood.
+This results in them leaving chewed stumps of wood, easily recognisable due to the teeth marks left in the wood.
 You can also tell how long ago they chewed the wood from how fresh the cutting looks.
 This can help you work out if the beaver is currently using that area or where it’s been in the past.

 Beavers sometimes strip the bark off branches for a snack, leaving peeled sticks behind.
 However, deer do this too!
 To know if it’s a sign of a beaver, look out for other clues like chewed stumps or the telltale trails they leave behind.